Sayamistar/COMP3104_Group_Assignment/README.md

 Three files generated and updated.
 Readme is also there. ~ Sudeep

 assignment 1 - devOPs, with three files - Rajesh

+The main contains the files merged from our branches. -- Suvash Sharma